 In any business, feedback is a vital part of a business plan and helps us to improve product quality so that our products can be refined into a better, more helpful offering.

-Building in critical evaluation, product evolution, and encouraging a feedback loop in our business processes is key.
+Building in critical evaluation and encouraging a feedback loop in our business processes is key.
 The better able you are to take critical evaluation and turn it into optimizations of your service or product, the happier and more satisfied your customers will be.

 After you have created a product, think about creative ways that you can involve your customers.
-This makes space for improving your product as you hear what your customers’ buying experience was like and their experience with your products.
+This makes space for improving your product quality as you hear what your customers’ buying experience was like and their experience with your products.

-As your business scales you will not be able to do this as often, but especially in the early days, while you’re building a rapport with your customers, some one-to-one feedback can be really crucial in working out what does and doesn’t work for them.
+As your growing business scales you will not be able to do this as often, but especially in the early days, while you’re building a rapport with your customers, some one-to-one feedback can be really crucial in working out what does and doesn’t work for them.

-You could include a link to a survey in something like Google forms, or Typeform, in order to gain some quick feedback from your audience.
+You could include a link to a survey in something like LeadQuizzes, or Typeform, in order to gain some quick feedback from your audience.
 (As a note though, ensure that your survey is short, sweet, and fun to do, so it is not something that they would want to avoid).

 Consider offering a bonus or an upgrade in return for answers, as this will often yield some great data and will make your customers more inclined to take part.

-Use Community Feedback
+Use Community Feedback to Improve Product Quality

 Not only that, but you are building up a great reputation for customer service by reaching out for feedback and showing that you care about what you sell.